imuguruza/image_displayer/Readme.md

 The script `serial_img_send` sends images that are split in lines and coded in hex format, but without `0x`.
 This is because of verilog `$readmemh` used to store the default image in RAM at synth.

+A more flexible script that accepts lists split by commas and other formats would be a good to have.